FChris/godo/README.md

 Todolists stay the same unless a status is switched (or in later versions the description changes).
 Therefor it is suggested that you simply first print the list for a given date to find out the position of your todo and then switch the status.

+# Contributing

+I would love to hear your feedback and input.
+Check out the [contributing guidelines](https://github.com/FChris/godo/edit/master/CONTRIBUTING.md) for ways to and contribute.

 # Further Work
 The tool will be expanded to provide edit, delete and re-date functionality and the code basis will have to be cleaned up.